Yahooboy-Glenn/Glenn/README.md

 ## Objective

-I am actively seeking opportunities as a SOC Analyst (Tier 1) where I can leverage my skills to monitor, detect, and respond to security threats effectively.
+I am actively seeking opportunities as a Security Engineer (Tier 1) where I can leverage my skills to monitor, detect, and respond to security threats effectively.

 ## Skills